pyeventsourcing/esdbclient/README.md

 ## Client class

-This EventStoreDB client is implemented as a Python class.
+This client is implemented as the Python class `ESDBClient`.

 ### Import class from package